Consumers are demanding healthier options when they fly

 Know your airport

 Every year the Physicians Committee for Responsible Medicine reviews the food served at the busiest airports in the United States.
-In 2013, the group found that about three-quarters of airport restaurants sell at least one low-fat, high-fiber, cholesterol-free vegetarian entree.
+In 2012, the group found that on average 76% of airport restaurants sell at least one low-fat, high-fiber, cholesterol-free vegetarian entrée.

-Airport restaurants in Denver, Detroit and Chicago are most likely to offer a healthy option, according to the PCRM report, while Atlanta's airport landed at the bottom of the group's ranking for the third year in a row.
-So if you're connecting through Atlanta, stock up on some healthy fare beforehand.
+Airport restaurants in Newark, New Jersey; Las Vegas; or Detroit are most likely to offer a healthy option, according to the PCRM report, while Ronald Reagan Washington National Airport and Hartsfield-Jackson Atlanta International Airport landed at the bottom of the group’s ranking for the third year in a row.
+So if you’re passing through D.C. or Atlanta, stock up on some healthy fare beforehand.

 Know your airline

-Platkin publishes an annual health ratings survey that ranks the snacks and onboard food service offerings from most major airlines.
+Platkin publishes an annual food investigation survey that ranks the snacks and onboard food-service offerings from most major airlines.

-In 2013, Virgin America and Air Canada each earned four and a half stars on Platkin's site for offering plenty of healthy options and providing calorie information for consumers.
-Platkin recommends Virgin's snack boxes -- like the protein meal with hummus -- and Air Canada's roasted chicken wrap with salsa.
+Virgin America and Air Canada each earned four stars on Platkin’s site for offering plenty of healthy options and providing calorie information for consumers.
+Platkin recommends Virgin’s snack boxes – like the protein meal with hummus – and Air Canada’s Roasted Chicken Wrap with salsa.
+You can check out his recommendations for other airlines here.

 Most of us have at least a general idea of what’s good for our bodies (a fruit plate) and what’s not (a king-size chocolate bar).
 Making smart decisions is half the battle.